dbt-labs/docs.getdbt.com/website/docs/reference/declaring-properties.md

 ---

 ## Overview
-While configurations tell dbt _how_ to build something in your warehouse (for example, whether a model should be a table or view, or which SQL to use when running a snapshot), resource properties are used to declare things _about_ your dbt project, or data warehouse.
+While configurations tell dbt _how_ to build something in your warehouse (for example, whether a model should be a table or view, or which SQL to use when running a snapshot), resource properties are used to declare things _about_ your dbt project or data warehouse.

 For example, you can use resource properties to:
 * Describe models, snapshots, seed files, and their columns